dominicgaliano/ec2practice/README.md

 ## Skills Learned

 - Created an EC2 instance through AWS console
-- Configured EC2 security group permissions to allow SSH and connection to specific ports on public internet
+- Configured EC2 security group permissions to allow SSH and connection to specific http/https on public internet
 - SSH'd to EC2 instance from local terminal
 - Explored the Amazon Linux 2 OS
 - Used linux scp to transfer files securely via SSH